MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/StationaryCombustion.md

 ms.author: cdmditeam
 ---

-# Stationary combustion in CloudforSustainabilityCarbonDataModel(StationaryCombustion)
+# Stationary combustion in Cloud for Sustainability carbon data model(StationaryCombustion)

 Combustion that occurs in a fixed asset, such as a boiler or furnace.